Omar-Alsabbagh17/BlackJack_gui/README.md

 - Assigns the correct image for each card visualization
 - If player/dealer has 2 Ace’s in their hand (hence they get busted), then it will make Ace worth 1 instead 11 therefore the player/dealer won’t be busted.

-o  ACE either worths 1 or 11, depending on which is in your favor
+o  ACE is either worth 1 or 11, depending on which is in your favor

 ![](__readme_stuff/Aspose.Words.6816781b-e4e2-4ca7-8614-a516f7efe015.010.png)

-**hitPushed**: This is a callback function that is called whenever the player presses “Hit” button.
+**hitPushed**: This is a callback function that is called whenever the player presses the “Hit” button.

-- It draws a card by calling “draw\_card” function, then assigns the proper image to the card visualization.
+- It draws a card by calling the “draw\_card” function, then assigns the proper image to the card visualization.
-- The game is built such that you can’t draw more than 5 cards, however that is unlikely to happen since you will probably will be busted before having 5 cards.
+- The game is built such that you can’t draw more than 5 cards, however, that is unlikely to happen since you will probably will be busted before having 5 cards.
 If you drew 5 cards and you are not busted, then your turn will end.
 - If you drew Ace and it’s make go busted, then the ace will worth 1 instead of 11 and you won’t be busted.

 ![](__readme_stuff/Aspose.Words.6816781b-e4e2-4ca7-8614-a516f7efe015.011.png)